 STS New Hampshire

-On Thursday, May 22nd, 2025, Small Town Summits will host a Summit at Christ Community Church in Weare, NH .
-Pastors and lay leaders from small places across New Hampshire will learn how to more effectively counsel others, and how to encourage and equip our congregations to grow in offering wise counsel.
+On Thursday, May 14th, 2025, Small Town Summits will host a Summit at Faith Community Bible Church in Loudon, NH .
+Pastors and lay leaders from small places across New Hampshire will marvel together at the sin-defeating cross and the death-conquering resurrection of Christ in order to consider what it looks like for ministry to be rooted in Christ’s cross and resurrection.

 Schedule